How To Organize a Homeschool Co-op Art Workshop with Chalk Pastels

 When organizing homeschool co-op events, if we can incorporate preschool through high school it’s an absolute win!
 So I want to share with you our tips and set up so that you can quickly create a workshop for your group as well!

 We use the Meetup system to organize RSVPs and event details.
 So when we open the workshop up for RSVPs, we already have all the details worked out, and clearly explained for the attendees & their parents.

 - Choose your venue.
 For this particular workshop, we needed a venue with a screen or monitor large enough for our students to see the screen since a large part of this activity is being able to visually see the instructor and hear the directions.
 We used a local church facility, but when choosing venues make sure you always scout the place out in person first to make sure it will work.
 Decide on maximum headcount or search for a venue to accommodate the size of your group.

 - Technical.
 The next thing I wanted to do was check that my computer had the right cords, and capability to stream the tutorial videos onto their viewing screen.
 Check wifi capability etc.

 - Supplies.
-For this event we used dollar store table cloths, we wanted an easy clean up, so these were easy to pull off and toss in the trash.
+For this event we used dollar store tablecloths, we wanted an easy clean up, and these were easy to pull off and toss in the trash.
 We used a few large packages of baby wipes; you could do one per table or share.
-We ordered a large package of chalk pastels and broke the needed colors in half to make more to spread around the room; we placed them on paper plates in the center of each table.
+We ordered a large box of chalk pastels and broke the necessary colors in half to make more to spread around the room; we placed them on paper plates in the center of each table.
 We purchased construction paper and printer paper in bulk.
 That’s it!
 Super simple.

 - Siblings.
 We chose a separate room in the church and used toys & books for all the siblings too small to participate.
 We had a couple of moms volunteer to read stories to keep the littles occupied.